siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 A debt is value assigned to future settlement.
 It is a positive obligation, a positive record, or a positive relation between people.
 Bookkeeping may mark one side of that relation with a minus sign, but the debt itself exists as something present and future-directed.

 Negative numbers may be useful signs.
 They may describe loss, direction, removal, cancellation, or opposition.
-But they are not existing units in the same way positive things are.
+But nothing real is negative in the ultrareal sense.
+Negative numbers do not exist as ultrareal values.

 So the practical beginning is: